jtc42/latent-diffusion-mps/README.md

 <img src=assets/modelfigure.png />
 </p>

+## MPS backend

+This fork enables latent-diffusion to run with [GPU acceleration on Apple Silicon](https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/).
+Note that as a result, this code will *not* run on any non-Mac machine.

+Everything should work as documented below.
+Notebooks in the `scripts` directory have been modified to run using this repo with MPS compatibility.

 ## News
 ### April 2022
 - Thanks to [Katherine Crowson](https://github.com/crowsonkb), classifier-free guidance received a ~2x speedup and the [PLMS sampler](https://arxiv.org/abs/2202.09778) is available.
 See also [this PR](https://github.com/CompVis/latent-diffusion/pull/51).